Best Cloud Hosting Providers for Startups 2026: 8 Options Ranked by ROI

 Cons:

-- Pricier than competitors at equivalent specs
+- Costs more than some competitors for similar specs

 - Renewal rates jump significantly after year one